SaturnOperator/AED-System/README.md

 1. AED displays and voice prompts user with “STAND CLEAR” message to ensure no one is touching the patient
 2. User presses the shock button as guided by the on-screen instructions
-3. AED displays and voice prompts user with “SHOCK WILL BE DELIVERED IN THREE (TWO), (ONE)” while the red heart’s indicator light flashes
+3. AED displays and voice prompts user with “SHOCK WILL BE DELIVERED IN THREE (TWO), (ONE)” and the indicator light of stage4 flashes
 4. AED delivers the shock
 5. AED displays and voice prompts user with “SHOCK DELIVERED” message